-If you have a deferred credit balance, it’s easy.
+If you have a deferred credit balance (they owe you money) it’s easy.
 If you choose to continue with your current provider, your credit balance can be used to offset future electricity bills.
 Or, you may request that they refund the balance.
 Choose to switch providers?
 Then your current provider is required to pay you the balance.

 Is Average Billing Right for Me?

 While average billing may sound like a great solution for managing a budget, it does require monitoring.
 Understanding your electricity provider’s calculation for your average bill and keeping a close eye on any deferred balance will keep you from any nasty surprises on your future electric bills.

 If you are on a fixed income and need consistent billing amounts, average billing may be worth considering.
 This is especially true if you have been in your residence for a few years and have stable usage.
 However, be sure to monitor the deferred balance on your monthly bill to verify that it doesn’t just continue to grow unchecked.

 If your energy pattern changes considerably throughout the year or if you are planning a home improvement such as a new pool, know that you might not be paying enough with average billing.
 This underpayment could lead to a hefty true-up payment to your electricity provider.